I guess it was the sermon on the Trinity

 who had served the congregation so dutifully and gently,

-Her previous congregation had been in her home town in Alaska
+Her previous and first congregation had been in her home town in Alaska

 A CHRISTIANS CALL TO COMMUNITY,